Steve-O-Murphy/Portfolio/Readme.md

 ## Netspend

-I created and maintained documentation for Netspend's REST API^*^.
+I created and maintained documentation for Netspend's REST API*.
 I also contributed to the style guide and participated in group documentation efforts.
 My co-workers were located in India so in essence we provided round-the-clock documentation support.

 I made large contributions to the API Developer Documentation, including this information: